COZMO Ensemble & the COZYMO Learning Group

 COZYMO Learning Group (Continuing level)

 Are you a music student or a ‘casual’ player?
 Have you had at least a year of lessons on your instrument – or equivalent informal playing experience, and have some music reading skills?
 Would you say your playing level is more than ‘beginner’ but not yet ‘intermediate’?
 Would you like to join a small orchestra or ensemble but feel that your music reading skills could do with a little work first?
 Do you play individually but haven’t been able to find other musicians – mandolinists, guitarists etc – to play with in an ensemble setting?
 Do you have an interest in playing but haven’t yet found a group to join?
 Regardless of your age, are you keen to start playing with others in a group?
 Would you like to further develop your playing technique and proficiency?
-Would you like to experience playing in a massed Zupforchester drawn from Zupforchesers around Australia and New Zealand (come to the next FAME Festival in January 2017!)?
+Would you like to experience playing in a massed ‘Zupforchester’ (plucked string orchestra) coming from Zupforchesters around Australia and New Zealand – e.g. the next FAME Festival in June-July 2024?
 Whilst the COZMO Ensemble may not quite be for you yet, the COZYMO Learning Group (Continuing) may be just what you’re after!
 This Program will be offered each Semester depending on numbers.
 If sufficient enrolments at this level are received, the Participants meet weekly for a one Semester-length program of learning/playing sessions during school term time.
-We look forward to seeing LG (Continuing) participants progress to playing in the COZMO Ensemble within 1 to 3 Semesters or so (depending on your starting point).
+We look forward to seeing LG participants progress to playing in the COZMO Ensemble within 1 to 3 Semesters or so (depending on your starting point).
 Contact COZMO now to book your place.
 Click here for fees.

 COZYMO Learning Group (Beginning level)